SAF rolls out virtual fitness training programme for NSmen

 SINGAPORE: From next week, operationally-ready national servicemen (NSmen) can do their physical training at home with the launch of a virtual NS Fitness Improvement Training (FIT) programme.

-The introduction of FIT@Home will give NSmen flexibility to attend NS FIT sessions virtually or physically at the fitness conditioning centres, the Ministry of Defence (MINDEF) said on Monday (Jul 5).
+The introduction of FIT@Home will give NSmen flexibility to attend NS FIT sessions virtually or physically, the Ministry of Defence (MINDEF) said on Monday (Jul 5).

+Physical sessions are held at 42 locations islandwide, including fitness conditioning centres in Singapore Armed Forces (SAF) camps and some public parks.

 The NS FIT programme was rolled out in April.
 With its introduction, NSmen need to either pass the individual physical proficiency test (IPPT) or complete the 10-session NS FIT programme, inclusive of one IPPT attempt.
 This is in place of attending IPPT preparatory or remedial training.